lucaswinningham/readit/instructions/frontend/models/heartbeats.md

 ```

-It doesn't look like anything now but with other models that will actually have attributes, the super model and the model interface will come into play heavily.
+It doesn't look like anything now but with other models that will actually have more than `id` and `type` attributes, the super model and the model interface will come into play heavily.
 Now that we have our heartbeat model in place for the frontend, let's make a service that is palatable for other services / components to communicate to the backend.
 We're going to separate the model services from the other shared utility services.